 “Sometimes history takes things into its own hands.”

 Before he was the first African-American Supreme Court Justice, Thurgood Marshall was an attorney for the NAACP.
 Marshall tells the story of one of his earlier cases.
 The year is 1940.
-The place is Connecticut.
+The place in Connecticut.
 The case is The State of Connecticut v.
 Joseph Spell (Sterling K. Brown); a black chauffeur is accused by his white employer of sexual assault and attempted murder.
-Thurgood Marshall (Chadwick Boseman, portraying yet another iconic African-American) is not allowed to speak in trial, so the defense depends on Samuel Friedman (Josh Gad), a young Jewish attorney who has never tried a criminal case.
+Thurgood Marshall (Chadwick Boseman, portraying yet another iconic African-American) is not allowed to speak in the trial, so the defense depends on Samuel Friedman (Josh Gad), a young Jewish attorney who has never tried a criminal case.
 What emerges from this situation is a story of racial injustice and the unlikely friendship that forms to combat it.

 FOLCS had a great conversation with director and producer Reginald Hudlin (Django Unchained) and actors Chadwick Boseman (Get On Up, 42, Captain America: Civil War), Sterling K. Brown (This Is Us, The People v.
 O.J.
 Simpson: American Crime Story), Josh Gad (Beauty and the Beast, Frozen), and Kate Hudson (Almost Famous, How to Lose a Guy in 10 Days) on America’s longstanding struggle for racial justice and the bonds of shared persecution that had, in the past, united African-Americans and Jews.